 |Lieutenant General (retired) Richard V. Reynolds|

-Lieutenant General, United States Air Force (retired) Reynolds, age 67, is owner and principal of the VanFleet Group, LLC, an aerospace consulting company and has served in that capacity since 2005.
+Richard V. Reynolds has served as Director of Allison Transmission Holdings Inc. since November 2010.
+Lieutenant General, United States Air Force (retired) Reynolds, age 69, is owner and principal of the VanFleet Group, LLC, an aerospace consulting company and has served in that capacity since 2005.
 Prior to his retirement in 2005, General Reynolds was Vice Commander, Air Force Materiel Command.
 During his 34-years of active duty Air Force service, he commanded the Aeronautical Systems Center at Wright-Patterson Air Force Base, Ohio and the Air Force Flight Test Center at Edwards Air Force Base, California.
 He was also Program Executive Officer, Airlift and Trainers in the Pentagon, and Program Director for several major weapon system acquisitions, including the B-2 Spirit.
 General Reynolds is a graduate of U.S. Air Force Test Pilot School, Class 79B, and has more than 25 years of hands-on experience in the research, development, program management, test and evaluation of aeronautical systems.
 He holds Federal Aviation Administration certificates for Airline Transport Pilot and Flight Instructor (Glider), and his logbook shows more than 4,000 flying hours in 72 different military and civil aircraft.
 Graduating in 1971 from the U.S. Air Force Academy with a Bachelor of Science degree in Aeronautical Engineering, General Reynolds has a Master of Science degree in Mechanical Engineering from California State University, and a Master of Arts degree in National Security and Strategic Studies from the Naval War College.
 He is a Fellow of the Society of Experimental Test Pilots.
-General Reynolds currently serves on the board of directors of Apogee Enterprises, Inc. and previously served on the board of directors of Barco Federal Systems, LLC.
-He holds advisory board seats for Sierra Nevada Corporation and Electronic Warfare Associates- Government Systems Inc. In a volunteer capacity, he has served as Board Chairman and CEO of the Air Force Museum Foundation, Inc. and a member of the USAF Heritage Program Board of Directors.
-He is presently a member of the Ohio Veterans Memorial and Museum Advisory Committee; co-founder and Secretary of Air Camp, Inc.; a trustee of the United States Air and Trade Show and Flight Test Historical Foundation; and a member of a number of other local Dayton, OH region boards and committees.
-Between 2009 and 2011, he was Chairman of the Committee on Evaluation of U.S. Air Force Preacquisition Technology Development for the National Research Council of the National Academies, and now serves on the Air Force Studies Board of the NRC.
+General Reynolds currently serves on the board of directors of Apogee Enterprises, Inc., Advance Integration Technology, GP, LLC and Systems & Technology Research LLC and previously served on the board of directors of Barco Federal Systems, LLC.
+He holds advisory board seats for Electronic Warfare Associates- Government Systems Inc. In a volunteer capacity, he has served as Board Chairman and CEO of the Air Force Museum Foundation, Inc. and a member of the USAF Heritage Program Board of Directors.
+He is presently a member of the National Veterans Memorial and Museum Advisory Committee; co-founder and Secretary of Air Camp, Inc.; a trustee of the United States Air and Trade Show and Flight Test Historical Foundation; and a member of a number of other local Dayton, OH region boards and committees.
+Between 2009 and 2011, he was Chairman of the Committee on Evaluation of U.S. Air Force Preacquisition Technology Development for the National Research Council of the National Academies, and now serves on the National Academies Intelligence Science and Technology Experts Group.